UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: MgII time-delay determinations

 \subsection{JAVELIN}

-Another method to estimate the time delay in galactic nuclei is to model the continuum emission as a stochastic process, e.g. using a damped random walk \citep{Kelly2009,2010ApJ...708..927K,2010ApJ...721.1014M, kozlowski2016}, and to assume that the line emission is a time-delayed, scaled, and smoothed version of the continuum emission.
+Another method to estimate the time delay in galactic nuclei is to model the continuum emission as a stochastic process, for example by using a damped random walk \citep{Kelly2009,2010ApJ...708..927K,2010ApJ...721.1014M, kozlowski2016}, and to assume that the line emission is a time-delayed, scaled, and smoothed version of the continuum emission.
 Based on this approach the JAVELIN package (Just Another Vehicle for Estimating Lags In Nuclei) was developed and tested \citep{Zu2011,Zu2013,2016ApJ...819..122Z}.

-JAVELIN first infers the posterior probability distribution of the continuum variability timescale and amplitude.
-Then by applying the Markov Chain Monte Carlo, it infers the posterior probability distributions of the time lag, the smoothing width of the top-hat function, and the scaling factor (the ratio of the line emission and the continuum amplitudes, $A_{\rm line}/A_{\rm cont}$).

 We applied JAVELIN to infer independently the time delay of the MgII emission with respect to the continuum.
 In Figure~\ref{fig_javelin_MgII}, we plot the heatmaps of the scaling factor vs. time delay.
 In the left panel, we present the case with the KDP15 FeII template, while in the right panel, we show the case with the VW01 FeII template.
-In both cases, the JAVELIN MCMC analysis was performed in the time range between 200 and 800 days (peaks outside this range are rather small and spurious) with in total of 40\,000 burn-in iterations.
-In both cases, the peak of the posterior time-delay distribution is well-defined, it is at $493^{+4}_{-15}$ days for the KDP15 template and at $493^{+3}_{-17}$ days for the VW01 template.